ascv/HyperLogLog/README.md

-v 2.1.5
+v 2.1.7

 Overview
 ========

-The HyperLogLog algorithm [1] is a space efficient method to estimate the cardinality of extraordinarily large data sets.
-This module is written in C for python >= 3.6 and python 2.7.x.
-It implements a 64 bit version [2] of HyperLogLog using a Murmur64A hash.
+The HyperLogLog algorithm [1] is a space efficient method to estimate the cardinality of extraordinarily large datasets.
+This module is written in C for Python >= 3.6 and Python 2.7.x.
+It implements a 64 bit version of HyperLogLog [2] using a Murmur64A hash.

 Quick start
 ===========

-Install python development libraries.
+Install Python development libraries.
 On Ubuntu:
 ```
 sudo apt install python-dev
 ```